-Vladislav Davidzon, Tablet's European culture correspondent, is a Russian-American writer, translator, and critic.
+Vladislav Davidzon, the Chief Editor of The Odessa Review, is a Russian-American writer, translator, and critic.
 He was born in Tashkent, Uzbekistan, and lives in Paris.

 Victor Pinchuk was awarded the Sheptytsky Medal at the Kiev Hilton, uniting Bernard-Henri Lévy, rabbis, presidents, glitterati

 A Q&A with the Right Sector Parliamentarian Borislav Bereza

 She was an enforcer of liberal morality in the face of cultish leader worship in the former Soviet Union.
 Who can take up her mantle?

 By Vladislav Davidzon · October 14, 2014

 From Paris to Benghazi to Dhaka to Kiev, France’s most prominent, and tireless, public philosopher is also its de facto statesman

 The French film festival goes raw on depictions of incest, murder, DSK, Ukraine, Timbuktu, and stardom